 (7) Despite subsection (6), information given under this section is not admissible in evidence in any proceedings against the person other than proceedings in respect of an offence against subsection (4).

-[Section 95 inserted by No. 60 of 2011 s.
+[Section 95 inserted: No. 60 of 2011 s.
 86.]

 96. Disposal of security bond held in AFIs